smncd/kirby-image-formats/README.md

 Kirby CMS Plugin that converts images uploaded to the panel to WebP and AVIF.

-### ⚠️ As of writing, this project is very much in it's early stages of development, and not ready for general use. ⚠️
+### ⚠️ As of writing, this project is in it's early stages of development, and bugs may occur. ⚠️

+**Version: 0.1.0-alpha**

 ## Requirements